 Editor: change the text as below, page 370, line 13, [2]

 If the EDMG_MODULATION parameter is set to EDMG_C_MODE, all fields are transmitted using SC modulation.
 The L-STF and L-CEF fields are transmitted using π/2-BPSK modulated Golay complementary sequences defined in time domain as specified in 20.4.3.1.2 and 20.4.3.1.3, respectively.
-The L-Header, EDMG-Header-A composed of two parts EDMG-HeaderA1 and EDMG-Header-A2, and data (PSDU) are transmitted applying scrambling, LDPC code with effective rate less or equal to 1/2, DBPSK modulation, ×32 spreading applying Golay sequences, and π/2-rotation as defined in 30.4.5.2.
+The L-Header, EDMG-Header-A composed of two parts EDMG-HeaderA1 and EDMG-Header-A2, and data (PSDU) are transmitted applying scrambling, LDPC code with effective rate less or equal to 1/2, DBPSK modulation, 32× spreading applying Golay sequences, and π/2-rotation as defined in 30.4.5.2.
 The TRN field is transmitted using π/2-BPSK modulated Golay complementary sequences in time domain as defined in 30.9.2.2.5.

 Editor: change the text as below, page 370, line 22, [2]

 The L-STF and L-CEF fields are transmitted using π/2-BPSK modulated Golay complementary sequences defined in time domain as specified in 30.3.3.2.2 and 30.3.3.2.3, respectively.
-The L-Header is transmitted applying LDPC code with effective rate 2/7, π/2-BPSK modulation, and codeword repetition ×4 times.
+The L-Header is transmitted applying LDPC code with effective rate 2/7, π/2-BPSK modulation, and codeword repetition 4× times.
 The transmission of L-Header occupies two SC symbol blocks.
-The EDMG-Header-A is transmitted applying the LDPC code with effective rate 2/7, π/2-BPSK modulation, and codeword repetition ×2 times.
+The EDMG-Header-A is transmitted applying the LDPC code with effective rate 2/7, π/2-BPSK modulation, and codeword repetition 2× times.
 It is composed of two parts – EDMG-Header-A1 and EDMG-Header-A2.
 The transmission of EDMG-Header-A occupies two SC symbol blocks.

 CID 2329